X

 Read this article for more information about how to grow peppers

-10 Vegetables that love hot climates: Roselle Hibiscus
+Vegetables to plant in hot climates: Roselle Hibiscus

 How to plant roselle hibiscus: